-e.
-Operate all gatewell orifice systems.
-Inspect each orifice twice daily to assure that the orifice valves and lights are operating correctly.
+- Operate all gatewell orifice systems.
+Inspect each orifice three times daily to assure that the orifice valves and lights are operating correctly.
 Orifices are set to automatically flush 3 times per day, one orifice every 10 minutes.
-Orifices with less than a clear flow jet will be flushed.
+Orifices with less than a clear flow jet will be flushed manually during the inspection.
+Manually flush orifices known to have recurring plugging or other problems, especially at the north end.
+Orifice jets will be observed through the light tubes during the inspection.
+Light tubes and lenses shall be kept clean as required to facilitate inspection of the orifice.
 Replace all burned out orifice lights within 24 hours.
-Electrical modifications were made in 1996 which allow central, automatic lighting control in the second powerhouse DSM.
-The DSM is now darkened on a schedule as determined through coordination with the FPOM in 1994.
+Electrical modifications were made in 1996 which allow central, automatic lighting control in the second powerhouse DSM. is now darkened on a schedule as determined through coordination with the FPOM in 1994.
 The DSM lights should be left off, per this guidance, except when people are in the gallery.
-Investigation has shown that darkening the channel results in faster fish evacuation.
+Investigation has shown that darkening the channel results in faster fish evacuation. - f.

-f.
 Observe each STS watt and/or amp gauge at least once each day and record reading once per day.
 If an STS failure occurs, then follow procedures in Section 3.
-Fish Facilities Maintenance.
+Fish Facilities Maintenance. - g.

-g.
 Inspect all STS gatewells daily.
 The project will clean gatewells before the water surface becomes one-half covered with debris.
 If, due to the volume of debris, it is not possible to keep the gatewell surfaces half clear, they will be cleaned at least once daily.
 Turbines with a gatewell fully covered with debris will not be operated except to be in compliance with other coordinated fish measures, and then only on a last on/first off basis.
 The second powerhouse gatewell orifices will be closed during the cleaning operations.
 After cleaning a gatewell, inspect and, if necessary, clean the orifice in that gatewell and then check gatewell drawdown.

-h.
+- h.
 A slight oily sheen is commonly found in many gatewells.
 This may come from sources such as lubricated lifting beams, etc. But, when unusual accumulations of oil (e.g., oil slick) occur in gate slots, they will be removed within 24 hours.
 When this is not possible, the JBS orifice will be closed and the turbine unit will be shut down until cleaning is accomplished.
 Appropriate procedures to remove fish during this situation will be determined in coordination with FPC and NMFS.
-Regardless of unit operating status, oil accumulations will be dealt with promptly.

-i.
-Coordinate gatewell cleaning with personnel operating downstream migrant sampling facilities.
+Regardless of unit operating status, oil accumulations will be dealt with promptly. - i.
+Coordinate gatewell cleaning with personnel operating downstream migrant sampling facilities. - j.

-j.
 Reinstall or repair avian predator control lines in present locations as soon as possible following significant damage or removal.
-Install and maintain new avian predator control lines in locations determined to be significantly impacted by avian predators.

-k.
-Turbine units without a full compliment of STSs will not operate except to be in compliance with other coordinated fish measures.

-1. Inspect facilities twice per day.
-Project fish biologist and fish biological staff will conduct at least three inspections per week.
+Install and maintain new avian predator control lines in locations determined to be significantly impacted by avian predators. - ${\bf k}$.
+Turbine units without a full compliment of STSs will not operate except to be in compliance with other coordinated fish measures. - 1.
+Inspect facilities three times per day.
+Project fish biologist and fish biological staff will conduct at least three inspections per week. - m.

-m.
 All TIEs will be removed following the spring juvenile yearling chinook outmigration period, usually in early July.
 The TIEs will be re-installed just prior to the start of the juvenile fish passage season, including, when practicable, prior to early fish releases from Spring Creek NFH.